-Place the cake pan in the lower half of the oven for 35 to 40 minutes.
+Place the cake pan in the lower half of the oven for thirty-five to forty minutes.

-Remove from the oven and set aside for at least 5 minutes.
+Remove from the oven and set aside the honey cake for at least five minutes.

-Serve, and sprinkle some more almonds, if desired.
+Serve, and sprinkle some more almonds on top, if desired.

 - Add some salt if you are using unsalted butter.